Drop In a Photo, Get a Year Back

 Knowing the Year Doesn't Fix Your Photo Apps

 1. Edit dates app by app.
-Google Photos and Apple Photos both let you edit dates by hand — but the fix stays inside that one app's database.
-Why edits inside Google Photos don't fix the files.
+Hand edits stay inside that one app's database: why edits inside Google Photos don't fix the files.

 3. Timeline Scan does both steps.
-It estimates every date and writes each one into the file's standard EXIF/XMP fields, then hands the photos to Google Photos, Immich, or a download in folders by year — already in order.
+It estimates every date, writes it into each file's standard EXIF/XMP fields, and delivers to Google Photos, Immich, or a download in folders by year, already in order.

 Common questions